-KARA's new album - Some Other Shore - out on 3rd June
+KARA's new album - Some Other Shore - out now

 "A must for any music collection.
 The tracks are varied and entertaining.
 Never a chance to get bored.
 I love it."
 (Liz Franklin, Radio Teesdale)